-The proposed sports/entertainment facility should be designed as an anchor in a broad development project that stimulates revitalization within an urban district of downtown Edmonton.
+A sports/entertainment facility should be designed as an anchor in a broad development project that stimulates revitalization within an urban district of downtown Edmonton.

 The goal would be to demonstrate exemplary urban design that enhances the city, the district, the street and the building.
-This would require that innovative design elements be integrated at an appropriate scale within the context of the neighbourhood and that the district be designed to ensure its economic, social and environmental sustainability.
+This would require innovative design elements, integrated at an appropriate scale within the context of the neighbourhood, and a district designed to ensure economic, social and environmental sustainability.

 Meeting the needs of tenants in the sports/entertainment facility would be a key consideration.
-At the same time, given the potential of the facility to be the catalyst of a new downtown activity district, appropriate efforts would also be required to plan for and manage impacts (both positive and negative) on neighbouring communities.
+At the same time, given the potential of the facility to be the catalyst for a new downtown multipurpose activity district, appropriate efforts would also be required to plan for and manage impacts (both positive and negative) on neighbouring communities.